Qualcomm kicks off crucial fight with U.S. antitrust regulator

 The agency also said Qualcomm pushed Apple into an anticompetitive deal in which the iPhone maker received financial rebates in exchange for only buying Qualcomm’s chips, undermining competition from Intel Corp (INTC.O).

-Qualcomm has argued it achieved market dominance through technical leadership, and that its patent licensing rates were reasonable in light of its groundbreaking research and development.
+Qualcomm has argued it achieved market dominance through technological leadership.
+The company began its licensing business in the 1980s and 1990s, decades before it began selling chips, and has charged broadly similar patent rates since then.

-The FTC “seeks to enjoin legitimate, procompetitive business practices that facilitated the growth of a phenomenally successful industry that bears all the hallmarks of healthy and vigorous competition,” Qualcomm said in a Dec.
-31 court filing.
+“Years before there was any chip business, Qualcomm went out to the market to raise money to do this inventive work,” Qualcomm’s Van Nest told the court.
+“If these folks thought that these rates were unfair, these folks had years to deal with it.
+The rates didn’t go up when Qualcomm started selling chips.”

-Qualcomm’s business practices have also been investigated by regulators in South Korea, China, Taiwan, and Europe.
+But Qualcomm’s business practices have also been investigated by regulators in South Korea, China, Taiwan, and Europe.
 Qualcomm has accused Apple of driving those regulatory actions.

 European antitrust officials hit Qualcomm with a 997 million euro ($1.14 billion) fine in January 2018, saying the firm unlawfully paid billions of dollars to Apple so it would not buy from rivals.
 Qualcomm has appealed the determination.